-Are there some circumstances in which benefits and burdens are such that ongoing treatment even by hand feeding becomes extraordinary or disproportionate?
-Or are there some circumstances in which the burdens of ongoing treatment even by hand feeding are just too much for an already very frail patient?
-The Natural Dying Living Will Cards enable patients or their health care proxies to discern if even hand feeding becomes for them in some circumstances an extraordinary or disproportionate means of preserving life.
+Are there some circumstances in which benefits and burdens are such that ongoing treatment becomes extraordinary or disproportionate?
+Or are there some circumstances in which the burdens of ongoing treatment are just too much for an already very frail patient?
+The Natural Dying — Living Will cards enable patients or their health care proxies to discern if some treatments in some circumstances have become an extraordinary or disproportionate means of preserving life.

 It should be stressed that this discernment does not involve any judgment that this patient's life is not worth living.
 It is a discernment not about the patient's life, but about their treatment.
 It is precisely a discernment that in the patient's changing circumstances, this treatment which was once ordinary and proportionate has now become disproportionate and extraordinary.

 In 2004, Pope John Paul II gave an important speech about tube-feeding and patients in what is variously called either a vegetative state or post-coma unresponsiveness.
 In 2007, the Congregation for the Doctrine of the Faith answered some questions about this teaching, and offered more explanation about what the pope had said.
 To reflect this teaching more accurately, in 2009 the U S bishops revised Directive 58 in their Ethical and Religious Directives for Catholic Health Care Services.